 Disruption and redundancy brought upon by increased automation will negatively impact the human workforce.
 But your organization can minimize the displacement by addressing existing gaps in skills.
 Reskilling and upskilling your employees are critical to ensure your warehouse staff remains efficient and productive.

 Workforce development programs require an investment of both money and time.
 While it may prevent you from implementing them, simply ignoring it will put your long-term business goals at risk.
 Conversely, upskill-reskill efforts ensure that you stay competitive in the industry 4.0 era.

 This is especially true for enterprises that rely heavily on warehousing and logistics.
 Digital upskilling of workers may not always mean that you need high-end technology.
 Innovative digital training software like how.fm, allows you to train your workers by simply using tablets.
-The good news about digital upskilling is, it also empowers them to make real-time and educated decisions on the shop floor.
+The good news about digital upskilling is, that it also empowers them to make real-time and educated decisions on the shop floor.
 In the long run, the increased efficiency and productivity will positively impact your bottom line.

 What Are Employee Upskilling and Reskilling?

 The terms may sound the same, but they are two very different solutions to the challenge of stagnating workforce capabilities.

 Briefly, Upskilling means teaching your workers new skills to perform their jobs better, while Reskilling is training them on new skills for a different job.
 Both are powerful strategies to counter skills shortages.